pdfgrader/pdfgrader/README.md

 	- Variables, methods and class fields are lowercase_with_underscores.

-	- Namespaces and class names are CamelCased.
+	- Namespaces and class names are Pascal Cased.